From low-rank retractions to dynamical low-rank approximation and back: New retraction-based time stepping algorithms

 Expressed in the form~\eqref{eq:ralstonAsEulerAndHermite}, the update rule of the Ralston scheme consists of a forward Euler step followed by a Hermite interpolation step.
 We can leverage this formulation and the RH interpolant~\eqref{eq:HermiteInterpolant} to extend the Ralston method to the manifold setting.
-Let $\Retr$ denote any retraction and $\Retr^{I}$ denote any retraction that can be used in practice to evaluate the RH interpolant (i.e. whose inverse can be efficiently computed).
+Let $\Retr$ denote any retraction and $\Retr^{\mathrm{I}}$ denote any retraction that can be used in practice to evaluate the RH interpolant (i.e. whose inverse can be efficiently computed).
 To indicate which retraction is used to construct the retraction-based Hermite interpolant $H$, we add it to its list of arguments.
-The Ralston-Hermite (RH) scheme for Problem~\ref{problem:projectedDynamicsProblem} is then defined as
+The Projected Ralston--Hermite (PRH) scheme for Problem~\ref{problem:projectedDynamicsProblem} is then defined as

-A suitable candidate for both retractions is $\Retr = \Retr^I = \Retr^{\mathrm{ORTH}}$, the orthographic retraction.
+A suitable candidate for both retractions is $\Retr = \Retr^{\mathrm{I}} = \Retr^{\mathrm{ORTH}}$, the orthographic retraction.
 As experiments in Section~\ref{s:numericalExperiments} suggest, this generalization to the manifold setting of the Ralston scheme maintains its second-order accuracy.